eserlxl/vglog-filter/doc/LOC_DELTA_SYSTEM.md

 2. **LOC-Based Delta Calculation**: The increment amount is calculated based on Lines of Code (LOC) changed plus bonus additions
 3. **Rollover Logic**: Uses mod 100 for patch and minor version limits with automatic rollover
 4. **Enhanced Reason Format**: Includes LOC value and version type in analysis output
+5. **Universal Patch Detection**: Every change results in at least a patch bump

 ### Bonus System
 The system automatically detects and applies bonuses for: